dwaller/circuitbox/README.md

 ### version next
 - [Documentation fix](https://github.com/yammer/circuitbox/pull/29) [chiefcll](https://github.com/chiefcll)
 - [Faraday middleware fix](https://github.com/yammer/circuitbox/pull/30) [chiefcll](https://github.com/chiefcll)
+- [Remove stats store](https://github.com/yammer/circuitbox/pull/25) [yarmand](https://github.com/yarmand) this is no longer needed as we send notifications on changes which can be monitored externally

 ### v0.10
 - configuration option for faraday middleware for what should be considered to open the circuit [enrico-scalavio](https://github.com/enrico-scalavino)